 Before giving CBD oil to your furry friend, consult with a vet first.
 It is essential to obtain the first wise opinions before trying anything to your furry friend.

-If your furry friend can’t remain calm during a grooming session even after a behavior modification training, you have the option to sedate your dog for grooming.
+If your furry friend can’t remain calm during a grooming session even after a behavior modification training, you have the option to sedate your pet for grooming with dog tranquilizer pills.
 However, be careful in giving your dog sedatives.
 Always seek first the guidance of a vet before trying it on your furry friend.
 Sedatives may help them calm down; however, there are side effects that you must be wary of.

 Natural and alternative dog & cat sedatives like CBD may show promise in reducing your furry friend’s anxiety.
 It may help them remain calm throughout the grooming session.